 On days 4-7 post peel, the exfoliation ends.
 These days your TCA peel aftercare becomes more important.
 Never leave the skin dehydrated or poorly protected from external agents.
-A separate chapter is dedicated to my favorite products for the protection and hydration phase of newborn skin 🙂 The more you take care of it, the more the results will be evident.
+The next chapter is dedicated to my favorite after-peeling products.
+To protect and hydrate the newborn skin 🙂 The more you take care of it, the more the results will be evident.

 5| TCA Peel Aftercare At Home + Products I Recommend

 After all the sacrifices and patience to have beautiful skin with a TCA peel at home, let’s see how to care for your skin during all stages.

 The TCA peel aftercare begins immediately after neutralizing the acid.
 I dab my face with a towel and apply a thick layer of Weleda Calendula ointment (see the photo in the chapter above!).
 The skin at this moment is burned and needs products with a moisturizing and soothing action.